Hemp clothing is often touted as one of the most eco-friendly clothing options for eco-conscious consumers today.

 Production of hemp fabric also uses less energy compared to other fabrics because it’s usually made from low-energy processes like retting, spinning and weaving.

-5. Hemp fabric is an ethical and sustainable clothing material
+5. Hemp fabric is an ethical and sustainable fabric

 Hemp fabric is made from natural fibers of a sustainable and renewable crop.